shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 * Create a new file for your program called `print.cpp`.
 * Use a for-loop to implement this program.
 * When your program is working, test it with the provided tests (see the testing and turn in instructions for Exercise 3; the only difference is that the tests are in the directory `211-starter-pack/211/lab01_print/tests`).
-* Make sure your program passes all the tests.
+* Make sure your program passes all the tests.<br>

-* Turn in `print.cpp` to [Turnin](https://turnin.ecst.csuchico.edu/).
+Submit `print.cpp` to [Inginious]().

-## Exercise 5: Make sure you understand the testing mechanism
+## Exercise 5: Linux Commands and Testing Quiz

-The main point of these assignments is to introduce you to the [testing mechanism](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/README.md#testing-assignments) (instructions in the Lab directory README).<br/>
+One of the main point of these assignments is to familiarize you with the Linux command line interface and introduce you to the [testing mechanism](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/README.md#testing-assignments) (instructions in the Labs directory README).<br/>

 Make sure you understand how to:
+* navigate the Linux file system
+* interact with processes running in the terminal
+* add and remove files and directories
+* create and run an executable
 * use file redirection to test assignments (using < and > to redirect input into a program and redirect output to a file).
 * compare your output to the correct output (using `cat`, `diff`, `vimdiff`)<br>

-Students who do not understand how to test their assignments tend to struggle throughout the semester.<br>
+To check your understanding of these concepts and receive credit for Lab 01 Exercise 5, complete this [211 Linux Commands and Testing Google Survey](https://docs.google.com/forms/d/e/1FAIpQLScYYUFPLcTAE7BNwHmT3G98Ityvpeu7e_MNSLF2qC5pS_MXrw/viewform?usp=sf_link). <br>

 If you have time left over, I recommend that you start working on p1.
-After you've made some progress on the assignment, try using the testing mechanism to test your code before you submit it to Turnin.
+After you've made some progress on the assignment, practice using the different options for testing your code before you submit the code to Inginious.

 ## Lab 01 Submissions

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must turn in `hello.cpp`, `add.cpp`, and `print.cpp`.
-There is a separate submission link for each exercise on Turnin.
-If you are not able to complete all the exercises, turn in your partial work for partial credit.
+For this lab you must set up your CSUChico-CSCI211 GitHub account, submit `hello.cpp`, `add.cpp`, and `print.cpp` to Inginious (there is a separate submission link for each exercise), and complete the 211 Linux Commands and Testing Google Survey.
+If you are not able to complete all the exercises, turn in your partial work for partial credit (or submit later for late credit!)<br>

+For more information, see [instructions for submitting files]().

 [Top of the Page](#lab-1)